ardotsis/dotfiles/README.md

 # ar.sis's dotfiles

 > [!WARNING]
 > This project is still work in progress.
 Please do not expect to work.
-> Thank you🩷
+Thank you 🩷

 _simple / minimal / secure / free / reproducible / efficient / unique / kawaii / menhera_